UCL-EO/geog0133/Install.md

 If the problem you get is that the notebook kernel cannot be found, try the following:

+    bash

+to open a new shell, then:

     conda activate geog0133
     python -m ipykernel install --name=conda-env-geog0133  --display-name 'conda env:geog0133' --user

+and test the page again.

 If not, try logging out (of all shells and notebooks) again, log in again and re-check.